 BBG's new Herb Garden opened in June 2010, comprising a small orchard, perennial plants, and annual beds as well as a composting area, cold frame, toolshed, overlook pavilion, and trellis systems.
 Interpretative signage highlights the origins and uses of particular food plants, and the garden curator posts updates and gardening tips for visitors.

-Part of a suite of centennial projects, the redesigned and expanded Herb Garden supports BBG’s mission to present horticulture, botany, and education in an enjoyable way to the public.
+Part of a suite of centennial projects, the redesigned and expanded Herb Garden supports BBG’s mission to display plants to the public in an edifying and enjoyable way.
 The Herb Garden is a dynamic educational space for classes and individuals alike, and demonstrates proper horticultural practices such as cover cropping and orchard management.

 The original herb garden of BBG was planted in part by Works Progress Administration laborers in the 1930s and was located at the Washington Avenue entrance.

 Herb Garden curator Caleb Leech spent his early childhood on New England farms whose idyllic appearance came at the cost of a lot of dreaded chores.
 While he did his best to shirk his responsibilities, the weeding, mucking, and hoeing eventually won his affection.
 By the time he was in his 20s, Caleb was working in his family’s Cape Cod landscaping business and making time to volunteer at the local CSA.
 Before arriving at BBG, Caleb honed his skills at seed foundations, permaculture gardens, and a hospital-healing garden.
 He is particularly interested in the connections people feel with plants and gardening.